65+ Easy Game Day Snack Ideas

 What are good finger foods for game day?

 - Wings touch down as the most popular and craved finger food to munch on during the big game.
-Over 1.4 billion wings are consumed on the big game day Sunday alone!
+Over 1.4 billion wings are consumed on Sunday alone!

 - Chips and dip is a must as one of your game-day snack ideas.
-Flavored chips or tortillas with an array of tasty dips are sure to please anybody’s taste buds!
+Flavored chips or tortillas with an array of tasty dips are sure to please anybody’s taste buds and make such easy game day snacks!

 - When they go high, we go low (sodium)!
 Help control your salt intake, opt for low-sodium versions of side sauces – such as low-sodium soy sauce.